-There is a saying in Queensland, Australia.
-One day it’s beautiful and the next day it’s perfect.
+There is a saying here in Queensland, Australia: it’s beautiful one day, perfect the next.

 With transport routes cut off, displaced residents waited anxiously, unable to go and inspect the damage to their homes.

 Protection against the paralysing effect of future floods was a primary focus of Brisbane City Council’s AUD 100 million upgrade programme for the Brisbane ferry terminal network.

 The Commonwealth and Queensland Governments approved Natural Disaster Relief and Recovery Arrangements (NDRRA) funding for the ferry terminals replacement project as part of the city rebuild.

 As the main waterway through Brisbane, the river is an integral part of life in the city.
 After all, it’s why Brisbane is also affectionately known as the ‘River City’.
 With this in mind, we set out to deliver to the community a new generation of ferry terminals that took public transport infrastructure to a new level.